William Peter Blatty Did a Great Service for the Church by Writing “The Exorcist”

 The older priest launches a spiritual assault that will free the young girl from the Devil, and set her mother on a spiritual journey toward Christ.
 It will also result in the deaths of the two priests, who give their lives to liberate the girl.

-The New York Times’ obit takes note of the confused public response to the priests’ death as a win for the Devil, and Blatty’s own subsequent efforts to clarify the meaning of the tragedy with a new edit by the film's director, William Friedkin.
+The New York Times’ obit describes Blattty as “the foremost writer in a new hybrid genre: theological horror.” takes note of the confused public response to the priests’ death as a win for the Devil, and Blatty’s own subsequent efforts to clarify the meaning of the tragedy with a new edit by the film's director, William Friedkin.

 “For years he pleaded his case to Mr. Friedkin, a longtime friend.
 In 2000, Mr. Friedkin relented, issuing a re-edited director’s cut of the film that made the triumph of Good over Evil more explicit.